top of page

 Working with Laptop

-Please state your name, the cat's name, your email, and your location.
+Please provide your name, your cat's name, your email address, and your location.

-When describing the problem or issue leading this feline to this intake process, please be as detailed as possible.
+When explaining the problem or situation that has led to this cat's intake, please be as thorough as possible.

-Due to the high number of cats seeking placement, we cannot help everyone who contacts us to place a cat.
+Due to the large number of cats in need of placement, we may not be able to assist everyone who reaches out to us.

-We will try and provide you with resources in the event we are unable to help.
+We will do our best to offer you resources if we are unable to provide assistance.

 Submit an Intake Request Form